OpenSkyProject/OpenSkyImager/README.md

 Supported camera list
 ==================
-As of version 0.9.0 several QHY camera are actively developed against:
+As of version 0.9.4 several QHY camera are actively developed against:
 QHY2 (old color model),5,5II series,6 (both firmware),7,8(Old),8L,9,10,11,12,
-IC8300.
+IC8300, QHY90A (experimental), minicam5S / minicam5F (experimental).

 Models that have been 100% tested are: QHY2(old color model), QHY5, 5II series,
 6 (both firmware),7, 8(Old), 8L, 9, 11, 12, IC8300.

+For QHY90A, minicam5S, minicam5F the basic develop from Anat Ruangrassamee have been fully tested.
+However my integration into main project has not.
+That's why I prefer to have it marked as experimental.

 Please note that through the iAstroHub package:
 <http://sourceforge.net/projects/iastrohub/>